-Anyone who has competed in a high-pressure situation knows that pressure is not just a mental thing but also a physical thing.
-Part of improving mental toughness for an athlete is helping them control their body physiologically during competition.
+One of the aspects that elite athletes have to overcome is not only the challenge of training at a high level, but also the pressure to perform consistently and reach "peak performance."
+Anyone who has tried to do this in the real world, knows that pressure is not just a mental struggle but also a physical challenge.
+Part of improving mental toughness and overcoming mental barriers for an athlete is helping them control their body physically during competition.
 Whether it's muscle tension, tight hands, weak knees, your heart beating out of your chest, or butterflies in your stomach, the effects of stress and pressure have a physiological impact on us during competition.
-I have found it incredibly powerful with athletes to teach them that they can control their body's reaction to these big moments.
+I have found it incredibly powerful to teach athletes that they can control their body's reaction to these big moments.
 Teaching them how to do diaphragmatic breathing is a skill that will help them for the rest of their life.
 It is also something that they can practice before a big test, waiting in traffic, before giving a presentation, and obviously in big high-pressure moments.

-One method I have found particularly helpful is the use of a portable EKG machine.
-They are relatively inexpensive and give quick visual feedback to athletes.
+One method I have found particularly helpful is using a portable EKG machine.
+They are relatively inexpensive and give quick visual feedback to athletes of how their body is reacting in certain situations.
 Seeing changes that you control in your heart rate and heart rhythm validates your feelings and stressful moments.
 When I showed my wife these results, she told me, "If you would have shown me something like this in the middle of my panic attack during our snowboarding trip, I might have actually believed all that 'stuff' you were talking about works."
-And that's the goal right?
+And that's the goal, right?
 To show our athletes that this "stuff" elite athletes and military personnel use worldwide isn't just made up but is rooted in neuropsychology and basic biology...AND THEN give them a chance to do it!

 Here are the EKG results of an athlete I am currently working with: